Common Causes of Truck Accidents Indicating Negligence

 Truck drivers often drive too fast for road conditions, leading to accidents.
 According to the Transportation Research Board’s (TRB) 2010 Report, “Trucking 101,” driving too fast for conditions accounts for about 23% of all truck accidents leading to over 30,000 trucking accidents each year.

 Remember that driving too fast for the conditions does not necessarily mean speeding.
 Anyone with a large truck on their bumper in city traffic can attest to this.
 Rear-end collisions are one of the most common results of truckers driving too fast for the conditions.

 Investigating the Truck Accident to Determine Rate of Speed and Driving Conditions

 In many cases, there will be witnesses to the accident.
-It is very important to get their statements regarding the cause of the accident.
+It is essential to get their statements regarding the cause of the accident.
 Most drivers have had truck drivers barreling down on them at one time or another.
 Many are more than happy to give statements about the driver’s negligent driving behavior.
 This may be the most valuable information if it is available.

 Truck Accident Data Recorders

-Over the Counter Drug Use
+The Counter Drug Use

 Fatigue and Work Related Pressure

-Fatigue accounts for 13% of truck accidents while work related pressure accounts for another 9.2%.
+Fatigue accounts for 13% of truck accidents, while work-related pressure accounts for another 9.2%.
 These will tend to be closely related.

 Illegal Maneuvers and Aggressive Driving